 Students who choose this course will complete an extended version of the single award.
 Project briefs will be more varied and give students the opportunity to study Fashion and Textiles in more detail.

 Double Fashion students will build a more technical skill level and more variety within their projects.
-Double students will also have the opportunity to make and exhibit their own fashion and accessory products, as well as developing a strong portfolio for further study in this area.
+Double students will develop a strong portfolio for further study in this area.
+We have excellent links with universities and our students go on to study a wide variety of BA courses in the area of Fashion and Textiles.